 - Sunscreen is mandatory, since retinol makes skin more sun-sensitive.

-How retinol works on forehead lines
+How does retinol work on forehead lines?

-How to start without irritation
+How do you start retinol without irritation?

 - Apply at night to clean, dry skin (damp skin absorbs more and can sting).